 In auditing the relevant elements of the Solvency and Financial Condition Report, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate.
-Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included;
+Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

-- In conjunction with our walkthrough of the Company's financial close process, we confirmed our understanding of management's Going Concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment; - We obtained and evaluated the Directors' going concern assessment which covers a period of twelve months from when the statutory financial statements are authorised for issue, including the process followed for the cash forecast for the going concern period, the performance of the company during the Covid-19 pandemic and management's forecast of its financial solvency and liquidity, including stress scenarios.
-We have tested the Covid-19 losses recorded in incurred claims and considered the eligible assets available to meet the Solvency Capital Requirement as at 31 December 2020, and we have read relevant information provided to the risk committee; - We evaluated the financial strength of a connected company, Endurance Specialty Insurance Limited, in considering the ability of that connected company to meet its obligations under reinsurance arrangements with Endurance Worldwide Insurance Limited.
+- We confirmed our understanding of the Directors' going concern assessment process; - We obtained and evaluated the Directors' going concern assessment which covers a period of twelve months from when the financial statements are authorised for issue.
+This included management's forecast of its financial solvency and liquidity, including stress scenarios; - We considered the financial strength of a related company, Endurance Specialty Insurance Limited, in consideration of the ability of that related company to meet its obligations under reinsurance arrangements with Endurance Worldwide Insurance Limited.